ieb/N2KNMEA0183Wifi/ui/lifepo4/README.md

 # JBD LifePO4 BMS Display

-This is a LifePO4 BMS Display for JBD BMS's with a Bluetooth Adapter.
-Its implemented as a single HTML page using the WebAPI BLE support present in most modern browsers.
-To use, open the index.html and click connect.

-To modify the display, change the html, it should support upto 32 cells.
+This is a LifePO4 BMS Display using a seasmart stream of N2K messages from a JBD BMS registers To modify the display, change the html, it should support upto 32 cells.

 It doesn't change any settings, although it could be patched to do that.